basm969798/arsan/PRODUCTION_PLAN.md

-# 🚀 Arsan — Production & Scale Plan
+# 🚀 Arsan — Final Production & Scale Plan

-This document defines the full production strategy for Arsan.
+This document defines the complete production strategy for Arsan.

-This is NOT for early development.
 This plan is activated before public launch.
+It defines operational discipline, not just infrastructure.

 ---